KDE/kdesrc-build/README.md

 $ ./kdesrc-build --version
 ```

-you should see output similar to `kdesrc-build 18.10 (v18.10-20-g1c39943)`.
+You should see output similar to `kdesrc-build 18.10 (v18.10-20-g1c39943)`.
-later we will set up kdesrc-build to keep itself updated automatically.
+Later we will set up kdesrc-build to keep itself updated automatically.

 2. Set up kdesrc-build:

-- now that kdesrc-build is installed and works, you need to set up kdesrc-build
+- Now that kdesrc-build is installed and works, you need to set up kdesrc-build
-  to work appropriately on your particular system. do this by running the
+  to work appropriately on your particular system.
+Do this by running the
   provided set up script to generate the **configuration file**
   (~/.kdesrc-buildrc):